-The adoption of children who are in the custody of their State or county's Department of Child and Family Services is usually handled by local public agencies and/or private agencies under contract with their State or county.
+The adoption of children who are in State custody is usually handled by local public agencies and/or private agencies under contract with their state or county.
 In public agency adoptions, adoption matches are generally arranged by the agency through a meeting of several social workers and supervisors and/or by a placement committee, based on the needs of the child and the ability of the family to meet those needs.

-Contacting the local public child welfare agency is the first step to learn about State eligibility criteria for adoption.
-Child Welfare Information Gateway, a service of the Children's Bureau, Administration for Children and Families, provides a listing of State websites with contact information for local and county child welfare offices.
+Contacting the local public child welfare agency is the first step to learn about a state's eligibility criteria for adoption.
+Child Welfare Information Gateway, a service of the Children's Bureau, Administration for Children and Families, provides a listing of state websites with contact information for local and county child welfare offices.

 AdoptUSKids, a project of the Children's Bureau, highlights State-specific guidelines on its website.

-Adoptive parent trainings for families adopting from foster care, vary from State to State and even from one county to the next in county-administered States.
-The National Resource Center for Diligent Recruitment at AdoptUs Kids provides State information regarding preservice training for prospective adoptive parents.
+Adoptive parent trainings for families adopting from foster care, vary from state to state and even from one county to the next in county-administered states.
+Child Welfare Information Gateway provides state information regarding preservice training for prospective adoptive parents.